r00t0v3rr1d3/merlin/UserGuide.md

 * The list of available commands (and tab complete) will now have different options for windows/non-windows hosts.
 * You may now enter a comma-separated list of URLs for Gandalf to rotate through for callbacks
 * Custom agent builder menu-driven python script: gandalf_generate.py
+* Jobs output now has useful information (like the command run)